Jaque Mate (wrestler): Professional wrestling career

 The Jaque Mate persona was inspired by the 1920s and 1930s Chicago Gangster scene, complete with black suit and fedora hat, in addition to a black mask with white chess pieces on it.
 In 1990 Jaque Mate teamed up with Pierroth, Jr. and Masakre to form Los Intocables (Spanish for "The Untouchables"), with both Pierroth, Jr. and Masakre adopting the same type of "Gangster" ring wear Jaque Mate used.
 The team worked a heated storyline feud with Los Infernales (MS-1, Pirata Morgan and Satánico), a group Masakre left to form Los Intocables, the feud saw Los Incotables win the CMLL World Trios Championship from Los Infernales on March 22, 1992.
 The team held the belts for approximately six months before Los Infernales regained them.
 In March 1993 Jaque Mate and Masakre entered a tournament for the vacant CMLL World Tag Team Championship.
 They defeated Kahoz and Gran Markus, Jr. in the first round but lost to Vampiro and Pierroth, Jr. in the second round.
 On March 25, 1993, Jaque Mate defeated Apolo Dantés to win the NWA World Light Heavyweight Championship.
 Over the next 20 months Jaque Mate would defend the title ten times, against opponents such as Pirata Morgan, El Dandy, Ringo Mendoza, Silver King and Blue Demon, Jr. before losing the title to El Dandy on December 4, 1994.

 When Sangre Chicana left CMLL to join CMLL's rival promotion Asistencia Asesoría y Administración (AAA), Álvarez decided to join him, continuing an ongoing feud between the two.
 His feud with Sangre Chicana was put on hold as Jaque Mate began working with Octagón.
 The two were on opposite sides in a tag team Steel cage match where the last man in the cage would either be unmasked or shaved.
 In the end neither Octagón nor Jaque Mate were involved in the finish, having both fallen off the cage to safety while fighting each other, in the end Heavy Metal defeated Kick Boxer, forcing him to unmask Three months later Jaque Mate and Octagón squared off in a Luchas de Apuestas match, which was the main event of the 1999 Guerra de Titanes.
 Jaque Mate lost to Octagón and was forced to unmask for the third time in his career.
 According to Álvarez he was paid "a substantial sum of money" to lose his mask to Octagón that night.
 After losing his mask to Octagón Jaque Mate resumed his feud with Sangre Chicana, losing a Luchas de Apuesta match that saw him shaved bald. Álvarez does not wrestle full-time, working a lighter schedule after 38 years in the business.
 He mainly works local shows for smaller promotions.

-Wrestled at age of 70 on April 21, 2019, in a 6-tag match with Roco Vann and Tsunami as they were defeated by Huracan Ramirez, Mascara Magica Jr. and Pegasus Kid Jr.
+Wrestled aged 70 on April 21, 2019, in a 6-tag match with Roco Vann and Tsunami as they were defeated by Huracan Ramirez, Mascara Magica Jr. and Pegasus Kid Jr.